-- What vaccinations does your cat need?

-- What are male and female cats called?

-- How many calories does your cat or kitten need to eat every day?

-- How long does the average cat live?

-- What are some characteristics of a "fixed" cat?

-What is special about a cat's tongue?
+- What vaccinations does your cat need? - What are male and female cats called? - How many calories does your cat or kitten need to eat every day? - How long does the average cat live? - What are some characteristics of a "fixed" cat? - What is special about a cat's tongue? - How old does your cat need to be to get a rabies shot? - What is the first substance a kitten drinks from its mother called? - Cats can hear how many octaves higher than humans?